Skip to main content

 Janner et al. (2019) (Janner et al., 2019) proposed MBPO, which addresses a practical question: how to benefit from an imperfect world model without being hurt by its errors.
 MBPO uses short model rollouts (branching from real states stored in a replay buffer) to augment the replay buffer for model-free RL algorithms (SAC).
 By keeping rollouts short (typically 1-5 steps), MBPO limits the accumulation of model errors while still gaining substantial sample efficiency improvements.

 MBPO provided both practical and theoretical contributions: empirically, it achieved 10-100x sample efficiency improvements over model-free SAC on the MuJoCo benchmark (Todorov et al., 2012), and theoretically, it provided conditions under which model-based augmentation provably helps (when the model's error is bounded and the rollout horizon is appropriately chosen).
-The key practical insight -- use the model for short rollouts from real states rather than long imagined trajectories -- has influenced the design of many subsequent methods.
+The key practical insight, using the model for short rollouts from real states rather than long imagined trajectories, has influenced the design of many subsequent methods.

 SimPLe: Simulated Policy Learning